kneelesh48/wallpaper-changer/README.md

 Downloads wallpapers from top wallpaper subreddits, chosen randomly and sets it as desktop wallpaper.

-&#x200B;

-* Includes powershell script to add program to Task scheduler
-* Includes powershell script to add a desktop shortcut

 ## Installation
 * Ensure that you have python3 installed and present in $PATH.
 Run `python --version` in powershell to check
 * Download the code and place the folder is a suitable place